pdjr-signalk-plugins/pgn130316/README.md

-This default configuration mostly implements the default Signal K behaviour with some slight corrections for typographic and logical inconsistencies and acknowledging that all PGN 130316 messages will include an ```Index``` field value that should be honoured.
+This default configuration mostly implements the default Signal K behaviour with some slight corrections for typographic and logical inconsistencies and acknowledging that all PGN 130316 messages will always include an ```Index``` field value that should be honoured.

-The default configuration also includes a catch-all "key" value as part of the last mapping, ensuring that any data that is received with an invalid ```Source``` property is put somewhere.
+The default configuration includes a catch-all "key" value as its last mapping, which ensures that any data received with a ```Source``` property value that is outside the set of values defined in the NMEA 2000 specification is put somewhere.

 ## Author